Facelift For Flinders Street Station’s Historic Subways

 04 May 2018

-Flinders Street Station’s historic Degraves and Elizabeth Street subways will undergo their biggest makeover in more than 100 years as part of the Andrews Labor Government’s improvements at Victoria’s busiest station.
+Flinders Street Station’s historic Degraves and Elizabeth Street subways will undergo their biggest makeover in more than 100 years as part of the Victorian Government’s improvements at Victoria’s busiest station.

 Heritage facelift and improvements to Degraves Street and Elizabeth Street subways will improve security, accessibility and comfort, making it easier for passengers to navigate between platforms.